-You can use the trim.pdb() function together with the write.pdb() function to output new PDB files consisting of a subset of selected atoms.
-Note also that you can use the combine.pdb() function to do what it's name suggests and make larger combined PDB objects.
+You can use either atom.select() (with the argument value=TRUE) or the trim.pdb() functions together with the write.pdb() function to output new PDB files consisting of a subset of selected atoms.
+Note also that you can use the combine.pdb() function to do what it's name suggests (i.e. make larger combined PDB objects from smaller PDB objects).